National Finals - Brain Bee

-- There are 2 levels of competition in Science Bee:
+There are 2 levels of competition for Brain Bee:

 - A contestant who participated in a higher-level bee, cannot participate at a lower level in subsequent years.